Skip to content

 Handcrafted Techniques for Minimalist Plaster Pieces

-Artists use many hands-on methods to create minimalist plaster art.
+Artists use various hands-on methods to create minimalist plaster art.
 Here are some common techniques:

-1. Troweling: Spreading plaster with a tool to make smooth or textured surfaces.
+1. Troweling: Spreading plaster with a tool for smooth or textured surfaces.

-2. Carving: Cutting into hard plaster to reveal designs or patterns.
+2. Carving: Cutting into hardened plaster to reveal designs.

 3. Layering: Building up thin coats of plaster for depth.